Alfredoeb9/Fitness-App-FrontEnd/README.md

     5. MongoDB: A NoSQL database used for storing data for the application.

-    6. Netlify: A platform for deploying and hosting web applications.
+    6. Vercel: A platform for deploying and hosting web applications.

 ### TODO